+Search extensions

-- Search extensions - Some nodes need to be explored deeper than the others to avoid the horizontal effect. - ▶ Horizontal effect is the situation that a stable value cannot be found because a fixed searching depth is set. - Needs to be very careful to avoid non-terminating search. - Examples of conditions that need to extend the search depth. - ▶ Extremely low mobility. - ▶ In-check. - ▶ Last move is capturing. - ▶ The current best score is much lower than the value of your last ply. - Quiescent search: to check only forceful variations. - Invoke your search engine, e.g., alpha-beta search, to only consider moves that are in-check or capturing. - ▶ May also consider checking moves. - ▶ May also consider allowing upto a fixed number, say 1, of non-capturing moves in a search path. - Watch out of unneeded piece exchanges by checking the Static Exchange Evaluation (SEE) value first.
+- Some nodes need to be explored deeper than the others to avoid the horizon effect. - ▶ Horizon effect is the situation that a stable value cannot be found because a fixed searching depth is set. - Needs to be very careful to avoid non-terminating search. - Examples of conditions that need to extend the search depth. - ▶ Extremely low mobility. - ▶ In-check. - ▶ Last move is capturing. - ▶ The current best score is much lower than the value of your last ply.